hollie/misterhouse/code/public/README.txt

 internet_ip_update*.pl
  - Updates IP servers/web pages with IP addresses

-internet_internet_usgs.pl
+internet_usgs.pl
- - Rick Steeven's code for monitoring the water level of any river or lake in the continental US that is monitored by the USGS.
+ - Rick Steeve's code for monitoring the water level of any river or lake in the continental US that is monitored by the USGS.
 Whenever that level passes a certain point MH will send notification.